ugjka/facecam/README.md

 # facecam
-poor mans facecam for streaming place the cam on bottom right corner on the screen
+poor mans facecam for streaming places the cam on bottom right corner on the screen locked to 15fps for my purposes (should make it adjustable)